ACL reconstruction - discharge

-Anterior cruciate ligament repair - discharge; ACL repair - discharge
+Anterior cruciate ligament reconstruction - discharge; ACL reconstruction - discharge

-You had surgery to repair your anterior cruciate ligament (ACL).
-In this procedure, your surgeon drilled holes in the bones of your knee and placed a new ligament through these holes.
-Then your surgeon attached the new ligament to the bone.
-If you needed it, you may have also had surgery to repair other tissue in your knee.
+You had surgery to reconstruct your anterior cruciate ligament (ACL).
+The surgeon drilled holes in the bones of your knee and placed a new ligament through these holes.
+The new ligament was then attached to the bone.
+You may also have had surgery to repair other tissue in your knee.

 You may need help taking care of yourself when you first go home.
 Plan for a spouse, friend, or neighbor to help you.
+It can take from a few days to a few months to ready to return to work.
 How soon you return to work will depend on the kind of work you do.
-It can be anywhere from a few days to a few months.
-A full return to activities and sports usually takes 4 to 6 months.
+It often takes 4-6 months to return to your full level of activity and take part in sports again after surgery.

 Your doctor will ask you to rest when you first go home.
 You will be told to:

-Your doctor may ask you to wear special support stockings to help prevent blood clots from forming.
-You will also learn exercises to do that will keep blood moving in your foot, ankle, and leg.
+You may need to wear special support stockings to help prevent blood clots from forming.
+Your doctor will also give you exercises to keep the blood moving in your foot, ankle, and leg.
 These exercises will also lower your risk of blood clots.

-You will use crutches when you go home.
-You may be able to put your full weight on your repaired leg, without crutches, 2 weeks after surgery.
-But, it may be as long as 4 to 8 weeks if you had other work done on your knee besides ACL repair.
+You will need to use crutches when you go home.
+You may be able to begin putting your full weight on your repaired leg without crutches 2-3 weeks after surgery.
+If you had work on your knee in addition to ACL reconstruction, it may take 4-8 weeks to regain full use of your knee.
 Ask your surgeon how long you will need to be on crutches.

 You will need to learn how to go up and down stairs using crutches or with a knee brace on.

 Physical therapy usually begins about 2 weeks after surgery.
-It may last 2 to 6 months.
-You will need to limit your activity and movement while your knee slowly mends.
-Your physical therapist will put you on an exercise program that will help you build strength and keep your knee safe from injury.
+It may last 2-6 months.
+You will need to limit your activity and movement while your knee mends.
+Your physical therapist will give you an exercise program to help you build strength in your knee and avoid injury.

 You will go home with a dressing and an ace bandage around your knee.
 Do not remove them until the doctor or nurse says it is okay.
 Until then, keep the dressing and bandage clean and dry.

-You can shower again after your dressing is off.
+You can shower again after your dressing is removed.

 If you need to change your dressing for any reason, put the ace bandage back on over the new dressing.
-Keep the ace bandage on until your doctor or nurse tells you it is okay to remove it.
 Wrap the ace bandage loosely around your knee.
 Start from the calf and wrap it around your leg and knee.
 Do NOT wrap it too tightly.
+Keep wearing the ace bandage until your doctor or nurse tell you it is okay to remove it.

 Pain is normal after knee arthroscopy.
 It should ease up over time.

 Your doctor will give you a prescription for pain medicine.
 Get it filled when you go home so that you have it when you need it.
-Take your pain medicine when you start having pain.
-Waiting too long to take it will allow your pain to get more severe than it should.
+Take your pain medicine when you start having pain so the pain doesn't get too bad.

 Ibuprofen (Advil, Motrin) or another medicine like it may also help.
 Ask your doctor what other medicines are safe to take with your pain medicine.